Wisconsin Wing Civil Air Patrol

 The Wisconsin Wing of the Civil Air Patrol (CAP) is the highest echelon of Civil Air Patrol in the state of Wisconsin.
 Wisconsin Wing headquarters are located in Madison, Wisconsin.
 The Wisconsin Wing consists of over 1000 cadet and adult members at multiple locations across the state of Wisconsin.

 Mission

 The Wisconsin Wing performs the three missions of the Civil Air Patrol: providing emergency services; offering cadet programs for youth; and providing aerospace education for both CAP members and the general public.

 Emergency services

 The Civil Air Patrol performs emergency services missions, including search and rescue (SAR) missions directed by the Air Force Rescue Coordination Center.
 Aircrews can perform visual and electronic searches, while ground teams home in on the search target with direction finding equipment.
 After a disaster, Civil Air Patrol personnel provide humanitarian support, including air/ground transportation, as well as an extensive communications network.

+During the annual EAA AirVenture Oshkosh airshow, the wing is responsible for ES operations near and around the airshow, with members based at five airports in central Wisconsin, to provide search support and other assistance during the event.
+Emergency Services on the grounds of Wittman Regional Airport and AirVenture are the responsibility of National Blue Beret, a National Cadet Special Activity in CAP which includes flight marshaling operations on the taxiways around runway 27, crowd control in sensitive area of the airshow, monitoring for and tracking down errant radio signals, and recording the arrivals of inbound aircraft.

 Cadet programs

 The Civil Air Patrol offers cadet programs for youth aged 12 to 21.
 Cadets participate in CAP activities, practice leadership skills, and learn academic material.
 The curriculum of the cadet program is composed of physical fitness, leadership development, character development and aerospace education.
 Cadets may earn promotions and more advanced leadership positions as they progress through the program.